PrefectHQ/prefect/docs/concepts/blocks.md

     ...
 ```

-Then [register the updated block type](#registering-blocks-for-use-in-the-prefect-ui) with either Prefect Cloud or your self-hosted Prefect server.
+Then [register the updated block type](#registering-blocks-for-use-in-the-prefect-ui) with either Prefect Cloud or your self-managed Prefect server.

 If you have any existing blocks of this type that were created before the update and you'd prefer to not re-create them, you can migrate them to the new version of your block type by adding the missing values: